 Series: The Naked Truth

 The Naked Truth is an American television sitcom staring Téa Leoni and Holland Taylor.
 It ran from 1995 to 1998.
 The show is set at The Comet, a celebrity tabloid magazine.
 Nora Wilde, a notable photographer, joins the paper out of a lack of other options and soon finds herself engaged in wacky schemes to dig up dirt on the celebs.
-Later series greatly changed the basic nature of the show.(Not to be confused with the 1958 film of the same name, also involving tabloid journalism.)
+Later seasons greatly changed the basic nature of the show.(Not to be confused with the 1958 film of the same name, though it also involves tabloid journalism.)

 This show provides examples of:

 - As Himself: A number of stars appeared as themselves, such as Tom Hanks getting his zipper stuck at a restaurant, and Bob Saget getting caught in a porn theater.

 - Celebrity Paradox: The main character could only remember that David Duchovny's wife was "that goofy blonde sitcom bimbo", whom we know as Téa Leoni, the actress speaking the line!

 - Channel Hop: From ABC to NBC after the first season.